snixs/MonsterClicker/README.md

 > App summery

-A basic game of clicking the jumping monster each monster has a few set of lives with its own hp each click is 1 hit but you can upgrade your hit points by buying upgrades you can buy an auto clicker as well and upgrade it
+A basic game of clicking the monster, each monster has a few set of lives </br>
+with its own hp each click is 1 hit but you can upgrade your hit points by buying upgrades</br>
+you can buy an auto clicker as well and upgrade it.</br>
+It was made as part of an institute project to showcase implementation</br>
+of diffrent android built in libraries. </br>
-It was made as part of an institute project to showcase implementation of diffrent Objects and libraries the main goal was to build it stricly from android lybrerirers not using any outsorce material.
+the main goal was to build it strictly from android libraries not using any outsource material. </br>

 > Example